- Title: Sustainable Forestry Program Director

 - Ability to work weekends and evenings as required;

-- Demonstrated experience with grant-writing, grant management, and project management.
+- Demonstrated experience with grant-writing, grant management, and project management;

-NOTE: The above noted job description is not intended to describe, in detail, the multitude of tasks that may be assigned but rather to give the associate a general sense of the responsibilities and expectations of his/her position.
+NOTE: The above noted job description is not intended to describe, in detail, the multitude of tasks that may be assigned but rather to give the applicant a general sense of the responsibilities and expectations of his/her position.
 As the nature of business demands change so, too, may the essential functions of this position.
 Nothing in this job description restricts management’s right to assign or reassign duties and responsibilities to this job at any time.

 Affirmative Action/Equal Opportunity